First Published by Social Europe on 5 February, 2015

 For on 25th January 2015 the people of Greece took a second, bold step at reversing austerity and restoring some form of social and political stability.
 They did so by electing a Syriza government dedicated to resolving the debt crisis and reversing the “fiscal waterboarding” policies of the Troika.

 This followed an earlier attempt by Greek society to restore some accountable form of government.
 In October 2011 an angry reaction to the terms of a Troika-imposed economic programme led to social upheaval.
-According to the Finanical Times:
+According to the Financial Times:

 thousands of anti-austerity protesters, including rightwing radicals and anarchists, stormed (the President’s) parade route, forcing Karolos Papoulias, to flee.”
 In a panic, Prime Minister Papandreou called a national referendum.